 (iii) Simulations: We will perform two sets of simulations.
-First, we will work with seasonal dust simulations over the BDFC regional domain assimilating dust AOD9 and dust vertical profiles from the LIVAS15/CALIOP product.
-This simulation has the aim of testing the assimilation specifically for one aerosol component (dust) over a domain and configuration currently used to provide operational dust forecasts for WMO.
+First, we will work with seasonal dust simulations over the BDFC regional domain assimilating dust AOD7 and dust vertical profiles from the LIVAS13/CALIOP product.
+This simulation has the aim of testing the assimilation specifically for one aerosol component (dust) over a domain and configuration, at a relatively high spatial resolution, currently used to provide operational dust forecasts for WMO.
 Secondly, an assimilation of the CALIOP profiles and total AOD in a global simulation at a coarser horizontal resolution will be run.
-The latter simulation of both columnar and vertical profiling information for the main aerosol species modelled.
-For both sets of simulations, the associated reference simulations without assimilation will be performed.
-They will be used not only for evaluation purposes, but also to understand whether and where the assimilated observations produce a change of the ensemble spread.
-The impact of including LIDAR information in the assimilation will be quantified by comparing, for regional and global cases, four experiments: no-assimilation, assimilating AOD only, assimilating LIDAR only, and assimilating LIDAR and AOD.
+The latter simulation will include all the aerosol types, and timely fits within the ICAP collaborative effort on tackling the assimilation of both columnar and vertical profiling information for all the main aerosol species modelled.
+For both sets of simulations we will perform the associated reference simulations without assimilation.
+This will be used not only for evaluation purposes, but also to understand whether and where the assimilated observations produce a reduction of ensemble spread.